 - Hygiene essentials such as soap, sanitary pads for women and girls

-Who we're helping – and where
+Who we've been helping – and where

 We focused our initial response on supporting 20,000 people in the hard-hit Wayanad district in northern Kerala, and Idukki district in the centre of the state.